STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      Visual Studio INSTALL target.

-  It will take some time to compile everything and in the end you should see an output similar to this one:
+  It will take some time to compile everything, and in the end you should see an output similar to this one:

   .. _win32_vs_build_output: